CumulusNetworks/docs/content/knowledge-base/Support/Support-Offerings/Cumulus-NetQ-Release-Versioning-and-Support-Policy.md

 This article outlines the release version numbering structure and support policies for NetQ.
 ## Version Definitions

-Cumulus NetQ software installation file names include a version number, in the form of x.y.z-OS\~TAG\_CPU.
+NetQ software installation file names include a version number, in the form of x.y.z-OS\~TAG\_CPU.

 - **x** represents the major release version number.
 An increased major release version means that the release might include:
     - New functionality within the existing market.